Sheri98/Sheri98/README.md

 ### Hi Geeks :smile:

-- 🔭 I'm working as a Incident Response and Security Automation Engineer 🌟
+- 🔭 I'm Curretly a full-time Cybersecurity Graduate Student at University of Maryland.
+I worked as a Cyber Security Eng for 20months at FICO. 🌟
 - 🌱 I’m currently improving my skills in Custom Security Tools Deployment, Malware Analysis, and Security Administration of SOC tools ✨
 - 👯 I’m looking to collaborate and study on cybersecurity 📝
 - 🤔 I’m looking for help with Reversing and CTFs 🤔
 - 💬 Ask me about how to start in Cybersecurity 🔥
-- 📫 How to reach me: [email](mailto:shravankumarsheri39@protonmail.com) or check out [my website](https://sheri98.github.io) :smile:
+- 📫 How to reach me: [email](mailto:shravankumarsheri39@gmail.com) :smile:
 ## I would love to Collaborate on security Projects, Playing CTFs Pentesting & Reversing for Sure ! ✨